ardotheedu/to.do-ignite/README.md

 ## Introduction

-Keep track of your actives with to.do
+Keep track of your activities with to.do

 ## Tecnologies